amangup/coding-bootcamp/lecture10/assignment_dictionary.md

 For this assignment, you will need to understand JSON well.

 - Here is an article which explains what JSON is: [Working with JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON).
+You don't need to do the "Active Learning" section, as it uses Javascript.
 - A great reference: [https://www.json.org/](https://www.json.org/)

 In Python, the `json` module is used to parse a JSON string, and returns an object representing the JSON data (if the JSON string represents a list, you will get a list, if it's an key:value object, you will get a dictionary, etc).
 Note that for this exercise, you don't really have to parse JSON - the return value of `r.json()` (see snippet in the previous section) is a dictionary object which you can use straightaway (`r.json()['results']` gives you value for the key `results`, which is a list of dictionaries itself.)